-Dr Ray Fleming is so in love with himself and his massive intellect that there’s no room for anyone else.
-After viciously strangling Mrs Fleming, he stages an elaborate fight on an airplane with his young lover – scorching redhead Joan – disguised as his wife.
+Dr Ray Flemming is so in love with himself and his massive intellect that there’s no room for anyone else.
+After viciously strangling Mrs Flemming, he stages an elaborate fight on an airplane with his young lover – scorching redhead Joan – disguised as his wife.
 She flees from the plane before take off, leaving the good Dr to head off to his alibi in Acapulco.

 You got rid of your wife but you’ve lost the girl you loved, so it was all for nothing, chides Columbo.
 Not so, scoffs the dastardly Doc, unable to resist one last chance to prove his superior mental capacity.
 Joan was expendable.
 He’d have found some way to get rid of her.

 Lo-and-behold the real Joan emerges from a corner where she’d been skulking, listening to every back-stabbing word.
-The other redhead was a decoy – Columbo having used Dr Fleming’s own modus operandi against him to make him see what he wanted to see.
-It’s the ultimate table turn, and with a simmering Joan ready to confess, Dr Fleming’s future is suddenly looking a lot less rosy.
+The other redhead was a decoy – Columbo having used Dr Flemming’s own modus operandi against him to make him see what he wanted to see.
+It’s the ultimate table turn, and with a simmering Joan ready to confess, Dr Flemming’s future is suddenly looking a lot less rosy.

 7. Now You See Him (1976)